Transcatheter Aortic Valve Replacement (TAVR)

-Up to 1.5 million people in the United States suffer from aortic stenosis, a progressive disease that affects the aortic valve of the heart.
+Approximately 1.5 million people in the United States suffer from aortic stenosis, which is a progressive disease characterized by abnormal narrowing of the aortic valve of the heart.
 This can obstruct blood flow to the body.
-Of those diagnosed with the condition, approximately 250,000 people suffer from severe symptomatic aortic stenosis, often developing debilitating symptoms that can restrict normal activities, such as walking short distances or climbing stairs.
+Of those diagnosed with the condition, approximately 250,000 people suffer from severe symptomatic aortic stenosis and may experience debilitating symptoms that can restrict normal activities, such as walking short distances or climbing stairs.

-While these patients can often benefit from aortic valve surgery, only approximately two-thirds of them undergo the procedure each year.
+While many of these individuals can benefit from aortic valve surgery, only about two-thirds of them undergo the procedure each year.
 Many patients are not treated because they are deemed inoperable for surgery, have not received a definitive diagnosis, are concerned about the risks of surgery, or assume that the condition is simply a normal part of the aging process.

-Patients who do not receive an aortic valve replacement (AVR) have no effective, long-term treatment option to prevent or delay their disease progression.
-Without it, severe symptomatic aortic stenosis is life-threatening.
+Patients who do not undergo an aortic valve replacement (AVR) do not have any other effective, long-term treatment option to prevent or delay the progression of their disease.
+Without the procedure, severe aortic stenosis is life-threatening.
 Research indicate that about half of all patients diagnosed with symptomatic aortic valve stenosis patients will not survive more than an average of two years after the onset of symptoms.

 Symptoms of severe aortic stenosis include: